bradeneliason/PumasDocs.jl/docs/src/basics/models.md

 We see that when we assign the right-hand side to `CL`, it involves weight, age and occasion counter, OCC.
 These might all be recorded as time-varying, especially the last one.
 The first line of `@pre` then means that whenever `CL` is referenced in the dynamic model or in the statistical model it will have been calculated with the covariates evaluated at the appropriate time.
 The next line that defines the volume of distribution, `V`, shows this by explicitly using `t` (a reserved keyword) to model `V` as something that varies with time.

 The last line we see is special as it uses what is called a dose control parameter (DCP).
 The line sets bioavailability for a `Depot` compartment to a parameter in our model `θbioav`, and bioavailability of another compartment `Central` to a fixed value of 0.4.
 If a compartment is not mentioned in the `NamedTuple` it will be set to 1.0.
 Other DCPs are: `lags`, `rate`, and `duration`.
+For more information on these parameters, see the [Dosing Control Parameters (DCP)](@ref) page.

 !!! tip
     The dose control parameters are entered as `NamedTuple`s.
 If a DCP is just set for one-compartment to have the rest default to 1.0 it is a common mistake to write `rate = (Depot=θ)` instead of `rate = (Depot=θbioav,)`.
 Notice the trailing `,` in the second expression which is required to construct a `NamedTuple` in Julia.

+!!! tip
+    Only variables explicitly defined in `pre` can be used in the `@dynamics` block below.
+This means that even parameters that require no further pre-processing before they're using in the model will have to be assigned a name in `@pre`.
+For example, the following example is the appropriate way to specify a parameter `V` that is going to be used in the model:

+    ```julia
+      @model begin
+        @param begin
+          θV ∈ RealDomain(lower=0.0001, upper=91.0)
+        end

+        @pre begin
+          V = θV
+        end
+      end
+    ```

+    If you ommit the definition of `V` and try to use `θV` directly in the model, you will get an error.

 ### `@vars`: Short-hand notation
 Suppose we have a model with a dynamic variable `Central` and a volume of dispersion `V`.
 You can define short-hand notation for the implied plasma concentration to be used elsewhere in the model in `@vars`: